jakobhuerner/jakobhuerner.github.io/_posts/2026-01-01-winter_rodeln_maisszinken_lunz_am_see.md

 ![Lunz am See - Maisszinken - Sledding](../images/20260101/maisszinken.jpg)

-Pictures taken with the iPhone 15 Pro.
+Picture taken with the iPhone 15 Pro.